frbori/TeamsMeetingRecordingsNoDownloadAzureFunctions/README.md

 $appRegistrationName = "<appName>"           # the name of the Azure AD app registration
 $certsOutputPath = "<folderFullPath>"        # the folder shoud be already existing, e.g.: c:\cert
 $resourceGroupName = "<resourceGroupName>"   # the name of the Resource Group in which the resources will be created, if it doesn't match an existing Resource Group, a new one will be created with this name
-$storageAccountName = "<storageAccountName>" # the name of the Storage Account in which the queue and the table will be created, if it doesn't match an existing Storage Account, it will be crated
+$storageAccountName = "<storageAccountName>" # the name of the Storage Account in which the queue and the table will be created, if it doesn't match an existing Storage Account, it will be crated.
+Note: the storage account name must be between 3 and 24 characters in length and use numbers and lower-case letters only.
 $location = "West Europe"                    # the geographical location used for creating the resources
 $functionAppName = "<functionAppName>"       # the name of the Function App
 $createRecordingsFolder = "true"             # set this to "true" to have the script pre-create the Recordings folders if not already there